WIND | In Operation

 - Includes up to 4.4 MWh storage capacity (11 MW power capacity) to support stability of the power grid

-- Provides economic benefits to the community, including infrastructure improvements and new sources of revenue to local land owners and government entities, plus local providers of goods and services
+- Provides economic benefits to the community, including new sources of revenue to local land owners and government entities, plus local providers of goods and services

 Sempra U.S. Gas & Power dedicates Auwahi Wind in Maui, Hawaii.

 Sempra U.S. Gas & Power is joined by Hawaii Lt.
 Governor Brian Schatz, business leaders and members of the community to celebrate the start of construction on the Auwahi Wind farm in Maui, Hawaii.